 The IRS will charge you a 6% penalty on the excess amount for each year you don't take steps to correct the error.
 Excess contributions are taxed at 6% per annum for each year in which the excess amounts remain in the IRA.
 The tax cannot exceed 6% of the combined value of all your IRAs at the end of the tax year.
 If you discover your mistake before the year's tax-filing deadline, your best bet is to eliminate the excess before you file your taxes.

+To avoid this situation, it's important to work with reputable Gold and Silver IRA Companies who can help you understand the rules and regulations associated with investing in precious metals.
 But wait, it's not as simple as it sounds.
 You must eliminate your excess contribution and any gains attributable to that excess contribution.
 However, the IRS also stated that the 6% special tax continues to apply to the excess contribution until it is eliminated through distribution or otherwise.
 In most cases, it would still be an excess contribution to the beneficiary's IRA, since it would normally exceed the general legal limit applicable to regular IRA contributions.